juliendargelos/rollup-application/readme.md

 - Path alias from tsconfig.json synced with rollup
 - Development server with SSL and livereload
 - Views with EJS
-- Stylesheets with SASS including css reset and easing variables
+- Stylesheets with SASS including CSS reset and easing variables
 - Static files
 - Terser